 Strengths and weaknesses are a common topic for MBA applications.
 The purpose of a question about strengths and weaknesses is to evaluate your level of maturity and self-awareness.
 This is an opportunity to highlight leadership, teamwork, or other qualities that will drive your future career success.

 Examples aren’t explicitly required, but consider that the INSEAD MBA admissions team is reading a lot of essays.
 Concrete examples can help you stand out.
 When describing weaknesses, focus on those weaknesses that you have taken tangible steps to fix.
 Or, that have been a route to learning more about yourself.
-Often strengths and weaknesses are two sides of the same coin.
-Sometimes you can tie your key weaknesses to your key strengths.
+Often, strengths and weaknesses are two sides of the same coin and you can tie your key weaknesses to your key strengths.